Best Auto Insurance for Leased Vehicles in 2026 (Your Guide to the Top 10 Providers)

 Cons

-- Higher Premiums: Farmers’ premiums may be higher than other insurance companies.
+• Higher Premiums: Liberty Mutual’s rates may be higher than those of other insurance companies.

 Pros